-Submission: Video to be posted on the Padlet provided on the course site, supporting documentation to be submitted via Turnitin link on the course site by 9:00am Monday of Week 9.
+Submission: Video to be uploaded to youtube, set to private, and the link emailed to your teacher.
+Supporting documentation to be submitted via Turnitin link on the course site by 9:00am Monday of Week 9.

 3. Evidence of Learning Task 3: Self-Reflection (35%)